caevyn/statsdplugin/README.md

 # Hosted Graphite statsd plugin
+## Only difference is I have hacked in some proxy support.

 This is a plugin for [etsy's statsd](https://github.com/etsy/statsd) that sends your metric data to the [Hosted Graphite](http://www.hostedgraphite.com) service.